CarlaBuongiorno/la_fraschetta/README.md

 * [Code Institute](https://codeinstitute.net/) was the main source of information used to create this project.
   * A large amount of code came from the Code Institute, [Boutique Ado](https://boutique-ado-carla-buongiorno.herokuapp.com/) Mini Project Walkthrough by Chris Zielinski.
   * The core functionality of La Fraschetta is all taken from the Boutique Ado project.
+* [Django Documentation](https://docs.djangoproject.com/en/4.0/) for helping me understand Django as a whole.
+* Python Package Index for customizing a country list [django-countries](https://pypi.org/project/django-countries/#customize-the-country-list).
+* Django Documentation for helping me understand model fields better, in particular [Positive Integer](https://docs.djangoproject.com/en/4.0/ref/models/fields/) for the stock count of a product to be integers above 0.
+* Django Documentations for helping me understand averaging using [Aggregation](https://docs.djangoproject.com/en/4.0/topics/db/aggregation/).
+This was specific to _Average Product Ratings_.
+* My mentor, Tim Nelson, for helping me understand and guiding me in rendering the reviews details on the _Product Details_ page.
-* Tim Nelson for creating the average ratings functionality for each product on the All Products page.
+* My mentor, Tim Nelson, for helping me understand and create the average ratings functionality and rendering the correct amount of stars on each product on the _All Products_ page, then updating the average rating after a new review is added.
-* Tim Nelson for creating the functionality to render a heart on each Product on the All Product page based on if a user has it in their wishlist.
+* My mentor, Tim Nelson, for helping me understand and create the functionality to render a heart on each Product on the _All Product_ page based on if a user has it in their wishlist.
+* [CSS Tricks](https://css-tricks.com/snippets/css/css-triangle/) for creating the little triangle pointers on the toast messages.
+* [w3schools](https://www.w3schools.com/css/tryit.asp?filename=trycss_ex_images_card) for creating cards with a hovering effect for the Categories section on the _Home_ page.

 * [Bootstrap](https://getbootstrap.com/) throughout the site, to create a beautiful, responsive site.